RabinPant/k8/Readme.md

 kublet communicates with the k8 API server to get the information about the container that should be running on the node, and then starts and stops the containers as needed to maintain the desired state.
 It also monitors the containers to ensure that they are running correctly and restarts them if necessary.

+replication Controller | Replica set

+These both are different technology where replication controller is the old one and the replica set is the new one.

 ```

 ### K8 Services Deep Dive | Traffic flow using kubeshark